12 Jobs That Will Definitely Survive the Next 20 Years (and Even Be in Demand)

 Joseph/Adobe software developer working on his computer

-Data scientists use analytical tools and techniques to collect insights and data for the companies they work for.
-This information may drive marketing strategies or even lead to upgrades of products.
+Data scientists use analytical tools and techniques to collect insights and data for their companies.
+This information may drive marketing strategies or even lead to product upgrades.

-This is another gig where employment is expected to grow on a massive scale over the decade, surging 36% through 2031.
+This is another gig where employment is expected to grow on a massive scale over the decade, surging 36% through faster than the average for other occupations through 2033.

 Personal financial advisors